Sanmenxia Henan, China Travel Guide

 China generally maintains low crime rates, and Sanmenxia is considered a safe city for travelers.
 Petty theft, like pickpocketing, can occur in crowded tourist areas or on public transport.

 Travel insurance is highly recommended.
-It provides coverage for medical emergencies, trip cancellations, lost luggage, and other unforeseen events.
+It provides coverage for medical emergencies, trip disruptions, lost luggage, and other unforeseen events.

-Ensure your policy includes coverage for medical evacuation, which may be expensive if needed.
+Ensure your policy includes coverage for medical evacuation, which could be expensive if needed.

 Consider providers like World Nomads for adventurous travelers or SafetyWing for digital nomads.